r05323028/eyes/README.md

 ## Features

-- :fire: **Article monitor** helps you capture the trend at a glance.
+- :fire: **Article monitor**: helps you capture the trend at a glance.
+- :fire: **Weak supervision**: let you generate & update model without human effort.
+- :fire: **Well-integrated with spaCy**: let you train models by yourself or use trained models in [model hub](https://spacy.io/models) simply.

 ## Screenshots